 When using the Fulfillment by Amazon option you have to be aware that customers don’t view your product as your brand’s product.
 In fact, in their perception, they will be customers of Amazon.
 Consequently, if you want to build a strong brand, FBA is not the best option.
 Your products will be one of many and pricing will probably be the deciding factor for customers to make the purchase.
 In fact, nearly 50% of Amazon shoppers state that price is an important factor when shopping on the American platform.
 So, if you believe that your product is of better quality than your competitors’ goods, you should think twice before you opt for the FBA method.

-There are advantages and disadvantages to FBA and FBM and also SFP.
+There are advantages and disadvantages of FBA and FBM and also SFP.
 Using the FBA alternative makes sense when you sell small and lightweight products and your brand is not a decisive factor in the decision-making process of your customers.
 Apart from the possibility to be automatically Amazon Prime-eligible, all the other perks of FBA can be made available by a 3PL company.
 In fact, e-commerce entrepreneurs can benefit the most by combining the best of both worlds - partnering up with a 3PL company in combination with the FBM method.

 Best Practice: Using FBM with byrdMany third-party logistics (3PL) service providers like byrd have ready-made Amazon FBM integrations that can be connected within minutes.
 Some other advantages Amazon sellers have when using the services of byrd are: